-- There are a lot of grey areas between sane and insane
+- There are a lot of gray areas between sane and insane

 - Diagnoses often contain a (sizable) portion of the human personal opinion